-As I begin my fourth (arguably fifth) winter in Boston, I’d like to believe I’m well-versed in regard to surviving these dreary months.
-In fact, I was actually sweating this morning on my walk to work albeit temps are in the 20s….and according to my IPhone it feels like it’s in the teens.
+As I begin my fifth winter in Boston, I’d like to believe I’m well-versed when it comes to surviving these dreary months.
+In fact, I was sweating this morning on my walk to work albeit temps are in the 20s….and according to my IPhone it feels like it’s in the teens.
 So, let me advise you, the key is in your clothing but more specifically, your jacket choice.

 - Fur lined hood – because the wind is brutal and a beanie is not always practical.
 Now some of you may say, Kelsey, why does the hood have to have fur, not everyone is extra like you?
 I swear the fur stops the wind from hitting your face directly, saving you from experiencing wind burn.
 While I feel strongly that a fur lined hood is essential, most parkas allow the fur lining to be removed.

 - Sherling-lining – because it creates another layer between you and the outside air……need I say more?
 Soft on the inside, hardcore on the outside.

 - Mid-thigh length – because there’s nothing worse than bending over and having a gust of cold wind shoot up the back of your jacket.
 There’s an added bonus if the parka has a cinch cord at the waste, anything to help block out the cold.